-- a. \$8 per document.
-Limit 15 documents. - b.
-Authentication of documents takes approx. 25 business days to process - c.
-Documents sent without a return envelope and postage will cause a delay of 2-3 weeks - d.
-Office may be contacted by email or fax.
-No phone. - 4.
-Submit notarized and authenticated Certificate of Free Sale to Costa Rican Consulate's Office in U.S. for Embassy Legalization. - 5.
-Send all consularized documents to importer. - 6.
-Importer submits documents to Ministry of Foreign Relations for authentication and translation into Spanish. - 7.
-Importer contacts Customs Agent. - 8.
-The importer provides the Customs Agent with the following documents: commercial invoice, bill of lading or airway bill depending on the transportation means to be used, and copy of the importer's identification document (passport, cedula or legal documentation in the case of a business entity). - 9.
-Customs Agent determines the type of import permits which are required and asks them on behalf of the importer.
-(May include: country of origin, certificate of analysis, fisheries certificate, fumigation certificate, health certificate, phytosanitary certificate, inspection certificate). - 10.
-After receiving necessary permits, Customs Agent completes a Customs Import Form to submit to the Customs Office where product will enter the country. - 11.
-Product may be subject to a random sampling physical inspection procedure upon arrival. - 12.
-Customs agent pays import duties. - 13.
-The product is cleared for market and the importer may retrieve the product. - 14.
-Product labels must be in Spanish and include: registration number given by Ministry, product name, list of ingredients, net content and drained weight (in metric system), name and address of manufacturer and importer, country of origin, lot ID, dating and preservation instructions, and instructions for use.
+- Product must be registered with Ministry of Health or Ministry of Agriculture depending on the product. - a.
+Allow at least 30 days for registration process. - b.
+Registration fee is \$100 per product. - Obtain Certificate of Free Sale issued by: - a.
+For wines and liquor: Department of the Treasury Alcohol and Tobacco Tax and Trade Bureau - b.
+For other agricultural products: State Departments of Agriculture or State Departments of Health.
+For processed meat products, Costa Rica accepts FSIS Form 9060-5 "Export Certificate of Wholesomeness" as equivalent to the Free Sale Certificate. - c.
+Certificate must obtain an Apostille from a Department of State office of the State that issued the certificate of free sale. - Send documentation to the importer. - Importer submits documents to Ministry of Foreign Relations for translation into Spanish. - Importer contacts Customs Agent. - The importer provides the Customs Agent with the following documents: commercial invoice, bill of lading or airway bill depending on the transportation means to be used, and copy of the importer's identification document (passport, cedula or legal documentation in the case of a business entity). - Customs Agent determines the type of import permits which are required and requests them on behalf of the importer.
+(May include: country of origin, certificate of analysis, fisheries certificate, fumigation certificate, health certificate, phytosanitary certificate, inspection certificate). - After receiving necessary permits, Customs Agent completes a Customs Import Form to submit to the Customs Office where product will enter the country. - Product may be subject to a random sampling physical inspection procedure upon arrival.

+- Customs agent pays import duties. - The product is cleared for market and the importer may retrieve the product.

+Product labels must be in Spanish and include: registration number given by Ministry, product name, list of ingredients, net content and drained weight (in metric system), name and address of manufacturer and importer, country of origin, lot ID, dating and preservation instructions, instructions for use, and any other required information applicable to the specific product.